 Match Field Description id The identifier of the object(s) that are being requested.
 When searching for a STIX Object, this is a STIX ID.
-Examples ?match[id]=indicator3600ad1b-fff1-4c98-bcc9-4de3bc2e2ffb ?match[id]=indicator3600ad1b-fff1-4c98-bcc9-4de3bc2e2ffb,sighting 4600ad1b-fff1-4c58-bcc9-4de3bc5e2ffd type The type of the object(s) that are being requested.
+Examples ?match[id]=indicator3600ad1b-fff1-4c98-bcc9-4de3bc2e2ffb ?match[id]=indicator3600ad1b-fff1-4c98-bcc9-4de3bc2e2ffb,sighting 4600ad1b-fff1-4c58-bcc9-4de3bc5e2ffd spec_version The specification version(s) of the STIX object that are being requested.
+A response to a request with the spec_version match MUST NOT include any specification versions that are not included in this parameter.
+If no spec_version parameter is provided, the server MUST return only the latest specification version that it can provide for each object matching the remainder of the request.
+Examples ?match[spec_version]=2.0 ?match[spec_version]=2.0,2.1 type The type of the object(s) that are being requested.
 Only the types listed in this parameter are permitted in the response.
-Requests for types defined in [ STIXTM Version 2.0.
-Part 2: STIX Objects ] MUST NOT result in an error due to an invalid type.
-Requests for other types not defined in [ STIXTM Version 2.0.
-Part 2: STIX Objects ] MAY be fulfilled.
-Examples ?match[type]=indicator ?match[type]=indicator,sighting version The version(s) of the object(s) that are being requested from either an object manifest endpoint.
+Requests for types defined in [STIX TM Version 2.1] MUST NOT result in an error due to an invalid type.
+Requests for other types not defined in [STIXTM Version 2.1] MAY be fulfilled.
+Examples ?match[type]=indicator ?match[type]=indicator, sighting version The version(s) of the object(s) that are being requested from either an object or manifest endpoint.
 If no version parameter is provided, the server MUST return only the latest version for each object matching the remainder of the request.
-Requests MUST NOT contain any duplicate version parameters, meaning, each keyword (all, first, and last) and any specific version ( <value>) MUST NOT occur more than once in a request.</value>

-Valid values for the version parameter are: last - requests the latest version of an object.
+If a STIX object is not versioned (and therefore does not have a modified timestamp) then this version parameter MUST use the created timestamp.
+If an object does not have a created or modified timestamp or any other version information that can be used, then the server should use a value for the version that is consistent to the server.
+Requests MUST NOT contain any duplicate version parameters, meaning, each keyword (all, first, and last) and any specific version (<value>) MUST NOT occur more than once in a request.
+However, multiple different specific versions MAY be specified in the same request.</value> Valid values for the version parameter are: last - requests the latest version of an object.
 This is the default parameter value if no other version parameter is provided. first - requests the earliest version of an object. all - requests all versions of an object.
-The all keyword MUST NOT be used with any other version parameter. does not support object versions, this parameter MUST be ignored.
-Examples ?match[version]=all ?match[version]=last,first ?match[version]=first,2018-03-02T01:01.123Z,last
+The all keyword MUST NOT be used with any other version parameter. ⟨value⟩ - requests a specific version of an object.
+For STIX objects, this filter option requests objects whose modified time matches exactly the provided value and the value MUST follow the rules for timestamp as defined in [STIXTM Version 2.1].
+For example: "2016-01-01T01:01:01.000Z" tells the server to return the exact STIX object(s) that matched the modified time of "2016-01-01T01:01:01.000Z".